pranjaljain99/Recommender-System/README.md

 To produce a generalised, specific and tailored recommendation to a user by observing the pattern in his purchase behaviour using transactional data from an online Ecommerce retailer.
 To keep on giving more specific recommendations, I have used three different approaches and tried to explain them in the simplest of manner performing all the computations on a Jupyter notebook and providing snippets wherever necessary.

-_a) Affinity based analysis – Based on Affinity Weight, Popularity, Recency.  _
+_a) Affinity based analysis – Based on Affinity Weight, Popularity, Recency_

 Sometimes also called Market basket analysis or association rule learning is a data mining technique that can be used in various fields like networking, ecommerce, entertainment, marketing, sales etc .
 The basic aim of such an algorithm is to help a customer making a better decision while choosing a product.
 This can be from Amazon which suggests a different product relation with the product from the purchase history (E.g. : Printer --> Paper) or the Android google play store which suggests a related app to the one which you previously downloaded.
 There are mainly three indices to understand the presence , strength and nature of Affinity mining.
 These are support, confidence and lift.
 Support : The support of a product A, supp(A) is the proportion of transaction in the database in which the item X appears.
 It signifies the popularity of an itemset.